Everest Base Camp

 Mission Summit Trek

-Everest base camp Nepal is located on 5364 m above sea level on the southern slope of Mount Everest.
-It is the last destination of Everest base camp trek located on Khumbu glacier.
+Everest base camp in Nepal is located at 5364 m above sea level on the southern slope of Mount Everest.
+It is the last destination of Everest base camp trek located on the Khumbu glacier.
 We need 8 for the trek to Everest Base camp from Lukla in the standard Itinerary.
-The distance from Lukla to Everest base camp is around 65 Kilometers/ 40 miles that covers stone stairs, forest, rocky trail, uphill and downhills.
-Mount Everest, bank of Dudhkoshi, Sagarmatha national park, Sherpa villages, and mesmerizing view of mountains of Mahalangur range are unique part of Everest base camp route.
+The distance from Lukla to Everest base camp is around 65 Kilometers/ 40 miles which covers stone stairs, forest, rocky trails, uphill and downhills.
+Mount Everest, the bank of Dudhkoshi, Sagarmatha National Park, Sherpa villages, and the mesmerizing view of the mountains of Mahalangur range are unique parts of the Everest base camp route.

 Highlights of Everest base camp

-• Base camp of Highest peak in the world
+• The base camp of the Highest peak in the world

 • Khumbu ice fall